mwitte/TechDivision.Neos.Search/README.md

 Design decisions
 ----------------

-As search interface I used the TechDivision.Search package.
+As search interface it uses the [TechDivision.Search](https://github.com/mwitte/TechDivision.Search) package.
 The TechDivision.Search package provides a generic search interface for (probably) various search backends.

 This package is for TYPO3 Neos.
 Pages in Neos are represented as Nodes with the NodeType TYPO3.Neos.NodeTypes:Page.
 So every search result got it's "Page Node".
 By default only Nodes are supported for